carleton-spacehogs/bioinformatics-carleton/pages/protocols/week7-2021-binning.md

 #### 13. Merge them together with anvi-merge
 Now merge all of these profiles together using a program called anvi-merge.
 You have to merge together files in directories that were created by the previous profiling step.
 The asterisk * is a wildcard that tells the computer, 'take all of the folders called 'PROFILE.db' from all of the directories and merge them together.'

-We're also going to tell the computer not to bin these contigs automatically (called 'unsupervised' binning), we want to bin them by hand ('supervised' binning).
-So we use the --skip-concoct-binning flag.
+If you have a sample with tons of contigs, this command may decide not to cluster your contigs together.
+We're going to force it to do that with the `--enforce-hierarchical-clustering` flag.

 This step will take a couple minutes.
 ```
-anvi-merge */PROFILE.db -o SAMPLES-MERGED -c contigs.db
+anvi-merge */PROFILE.db -o SAMPLES-MERGED -c contigs.db --enforce-hierarchical-clustering
 ```
 ## Visualizing and making your bins